adoyle-h/lobash/README.md

 ### Export specific modules with config

-`./build` will export all modules by default.
+`lobash-gen` will export all modules by default.
 You can export specific modules with `-c <config>` option.

 ```sh
 cp config.example config